FelixPlastik/AI-and-I/(GAPN) General Adversarial Pizza Network/README.md

 ![a](img/1_pizza-is-god.jpg)

-### Idea of the workshop was to explore how it feels when an essential and human thing like food and dining is combined with machine learning.
+### The idea of the workshop was to explore how it feels when an essential and human thing like food and dining is combined with machine learning.
-### We (AI & I) invited some friends to my place, everyone brought their favorite ingredients and AI & I provided the technical setup. <br>For the dinner we used `RunwayML`, an app that has several pre-trained AI you can use without being an AI expert.
+### We (AI & I) invited some friends to my place.
+Everyone brought their favorite ingredients and AI & I provided the technical setup. <br>For the dinner, we used `RunwayML`, an app that has several pre-trained AI which you can use without being an AI expert.

 ![a](img/2_runway-2.png)